-- Dravet syndrome (severe myoclonic epilepsy of infancy, SMEI), - presents in the 1st year of life (typically 6 months) in a normal child with prolonged, febrile and afebrile, focal (usually hemiclonic) and generalized tonic-clonic seizures. - Myoclonic and atypical absence seizures appear between the age of 1-4 years.
-Seizures are usually intractable. - from the 2nd year of life- cognitive and behavioral impairments. - Diagnosis is supported by the mutation in the sodium channel gene SCN1A (found in 75% of cases). - -May be considered an 'epileptic encephalopathy'.
+- Dravet syndrome (severe myoclonic epilepsy of infancy, SMEI), - presents in the 1st year of life (typically 6 months) in a normal child with prolonged, febrile and afebrile, focal (usually hemiclonic) and generalized tonic-clonic seizures. - Tonic seizures and epileptic spasms are not expected - Other seizure types including myoclonic and atypical absence seizures appear between the age of 1 and 4 years.
+Seizures are usually intractable and - from the 2nd year of life- cognitive and behavioral impairments. - The clinical diagnosis is supported by the presence of abnormalities in the sodium channel gene SCN1A (found in 75% of cases). - -May be considered an 'epileptic encephalopathy'.